devXprite/infoooze/README.md

 ### Examples

-- To list all the basic options and switches use -h switch:
+- To get list of all the basic options use -h :

   ```sh
   infoooze -h